Are you living life through screens instead of your senses?

 Early meet in central London

-Secret coach drop
+Secret coach drop (~90 minutes travel from London)

 Finish by the sea near Hastings on Sunday afternoon